sadanw/sudoku/IMPLEMENTATION.md

 			   there are empty spaces to be filled
 		3. if none of the values is valid for a particular square, the table is not solvable, return false
+5. if the user calls bettersolve, call bettersolve function
+        1. bettersolve function in sudoku module
+                1. loops over the table
+                2. calls better_fit which determines of the values that can be found in the table, 1-9, which are valid for the particular position in the table this saves time by determining which values do not need to be tested within solve function based on if they are already present within the row, column, square
+                3. traverses over list and only tests if the value is valid only if it is marked as a potential value within the list returned by better_fit
+                4. recursively calls itself to find the next empty space

 # Error
         0 - no error
-	1 - incorrect number of command line arguments
-	2 - given sudoku table was not solvable
+        1 - incorrect number of command line arguments 2 - unable to create sudoku table
-	3 - user entered an argument that was not create or solve
+        3 - given sudoku table was invalid or unsolvable in solve module 4 - given table was invalid or unsolvable in bettersolve function 5 - user entered an argument that was not create or solve

 See TESTING.md for example test runs and their output